MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 	api.add_resource(MyObject, '/myobject/','/myobject/<string:myobject_id>')

 The first parameter is the resource which we want ot map to a specific URL.
 Next, we have a collection of different URLs that map to that resource.
 For this application there are two different ways to call the *myobject* endpoint.
 The first one is */myobject/*, without a specific object id.
-This endpoint is used to create new instances.
+This endpoint is used to operate on the collection of `myobjects`.
 The second endpoint takes an object id, e.g. */myobject/2*.
-This endpoint is used to retrieve a specific object.
+This endpoint is used to operate on a specific `myobject`.

-With this additional line of setup, our server will now know which server methods to call when a specific URL is requested by the client.
+With this additional line of setup, our server will now know which class to call when a specific URL is requested by the client.
+Additionally the HTTP verb of the request (`GET`, `POST`, etc.) will be used to determine which method on that class should be called.

 ###Additional Configuration